o-wel/a3-OwenHart-a25/README.md

 Include a very brief summary of your project here.
 Images are encouraged, along with concise, high-level text.
 Be sure to include:

+This is project A3 for CS 4241 Computer Webware.
+This web application allows users to create an account, log in, and keep track of their own game wishlist.
 - the goal of the application
 - challenges you faced in realizing the application
 - what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)